Sebastian0897/M5_Paper_Nightscout_Xdrip/README.md

 What to update when is currently hard coded, but I am Planing to implement a config file to make that easier to configure.
 After all the Updates the devices calculates how long to shut off (and set a timer via the RTC) to reboot in time for the Clock to switch to the next minute.

-The current Battery Life is ~2 Days.
-If you disable the Blood glucose display it should be ~3 days.
+The current Battery Life is nearly 3 Days.
+If you disable the Blood glucose Display it should be longer.

 # Using the Code
 For the Code to Work Correctly the RTC time needs to be set before installing my Code.
 Also you need to fill in your wifi Credentials(only 1 set required but multiple are possible), Openweathermap APi key (if you want the Temperatur Display), Nightscout server adress(if you want the Blood Glucose Display).